 Revised large IT manufacturer / distributor's policy governing hiring of former government employees to conform to legal requirements.

 Negotiated Space Act Agreement for client's use of NASA's image catalog in development of on-line game to promote STEM education.

 Developed response to Defense Contracting Audit Agency defending contractor's bonus compensation plan and CAS disclosure statement.

 Counseled commercial products company concerning potential mandatory disclosure GSA Inspector General relating to Price Reductions Clause issues.

-Negotiated a joint venture teaming agreement to position small business client to compete on a multimillion dollar IT services contract for the Center for Medicare and Medicaid Services.
+Negotiated a joint venture teaming agreement to position small business client to compete for a multimillion dollar IT services contract for the Center for Medicare and Medicaid Services.

-Represented subcontractor in negotiation of key subcontract and multiple change orders with multinational transportation firm for design and upgrade of public transportation system at Land-Grant University.
+Represented subcontractor in negotiation of key subcontract and multiple change orders with multinational transportation firm for design and upgrade of public transportation system a land-grant university.